denismcmahon/node-email-sender/README.md

 # node-email-sender
-Node application to send emails using my gmail account
+Node application to send mails using my gmail account